jonruttan/jonruttan.github.io/_posts/2024-06-30-turtle-geometry-0.2-turtle-procedure-notation.md

    (execute command2)))
 ```

-## Reflections
+# Reflections

 That was a fair bit to cover, but that's the full extent of the Turtle Procedure Notation's language constructs.
-Converting them to Racket is really straightforward.
+Converting them to Racket was really straightforward.
+The code is available as [constructs.rkt](https://github.com/jonruttan/turtle-geometry-racket/blob/main/src/0-appendix-a/constructs.rkt) in my [turtle-geometry-racket](https://github.com/jonruttan/turtle-geometry-racket) repository on GitHub.
 It's interesting to think that those constructs, and a dozen functions to control a scuttling turtle drawing on a flat plane, make up the entirity of the environment the book operates in.

-## Next Steps
+# Next Steps

 In this installment we analysed the Turtle Procedure Notation's syntax and language constructs.

 In the next post we'll focus on the Turtle Functions, and create the prelude implementation which sets-up our Turtle Geometry environment.

+---
 ---